EWaterman/EWaterman.github.io/_posts/Ch2/0002-07-01-writing-scenes.md

 [Writing The Perfect Scene](http://www.advancedfictionwriting.com/articles/writing-the-perfect-scene/) (article) - Randy Ingermanson

 <hr><br>
 So you have your outline with a bunch of basic scenes scattered all over it.
-Now it’s time to actually go a write those scenes!
+Now it’s time to actually go and write those scenes!

 Before you start, I recommend you **read through the following rules, but avoid applying them line-by-line as you write your first draft**.
 I of course try to keep the below tips in my head as I write, but I prefer to blurt out all my ideas in a big jumbled mess, and then go back and evaluate them in retrospect.
 I found that this lets me keep things fresh and helps the story flow more naturally since I don't have to keep stopping my writing to check if I'm doing everything exactly right.
 As always, feel free to experiment.
 You have to decide what method works best for you.